-Pupils are allowed networked file access via personal devices.
-They are permitted to access the school wireless internet network for school-related internet use/limited personal use within the framework of the Acceptable Use Agreement.
+Pupils are not allowed networked file access via personal devices.
+However, they are permitted to access the school wireless internet network for school-related internet use/limited personal use within the framework of the Acceptable Use Agreement.
 All such use is monitored.